What Is Lean Warehousing? Benefits, 5S Principles & Best Practices

 What Is Lean Warehousing?

-Let’s take a manual picking process as an example.
-Manual picking requires your warehouse operators to use pick lists and navigate pick locations manually, which can be seen as wasteful, as it uses resources, such as time and labor, but it doesn’t add any value for your customer.
+Manual picking requires your warehouse operators to use pick lists and navigate pick locations manually.
+This can be seen as wasteful.
+It uses resources, including time and labor, but it doesn’t add any value for customers.

 Benefits of Lean Warehousing